corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/mgm/cpi.md

 ## Import Code Signing Certificates

 {{< note >}}
-You do not have to repeat this step if a CPI previously uplaoded to the network uses the same certificate.
+You do not have to repeat this step if a CPI previously uploaded to the network uses the same certificate.
 {{< /note >}}

 Corda validates that uploaded CPIs are signed with a trusted key.
 To trust your signing keys: